 Definition of MySQL InnoDB Cluster

 MySQL InnoDB Cluster can be said as a completely great availability resolution delivered by MySQL which consists of only one and multiple master abilities and failover recognition.
-Here, by implementing the AdminAPI comprised of MySQL Shell, one can organize and administer a set of a minimum of three instances of MySQL server to purpose as an InnoDB Cluster easily.
-MySQL InnoDB Cluster includes three modules as follows:
+Here, by implementing the AdminAPI comprised of MySQL Shell, one can easily organize and administer at least three instances of MySQL server as an InnoDB Cluster.
+MySQL InnoDB Cluster consists of three modules, which are as follows:

-- MySQL Group Replication – A collection of the database server that duplicates each other having fault tolerance.
+- MySQL Group Replication – A collection of the database server duplicating each other having fault tolerance.

 - MySQL Router – Inquiry router to the vigorous database nodes.